brad945/Bradley_BlueStampPortfolio/index.md

 For my third and final milestone I finalized my code and fixed everything into my 3D printed case.
-I also re-modified my finger wraps to be made out of velcro, aluminum foil, and electrical tape.
+I also re-modified my finger wraps to be made out of velcro, aluminum foil, and electrical tape to try and make the readings more accurate - which worked to the extent that there was a barely noticable change in its accuracy.
 For my code, the main issue was that there were two Serial.print() functions/statements, and I found out that you can only have one Serial.print() statement in a code, or else your values and code will malfunction like mine did.

 One small challenge for my 3D case was that the hole for where the arduino cable would go through was slightly offset of where I wanted it to be, so I learned how to dremel and modified it to my liking.
 Another one of my challenges was trying to get the board to be elevated inside of the case so that the LEDs could poke through their designated hole at the top.
 Apart from learning how to dremel, I also learned and used a file to make some of the cuts with the dremel more clean and smooth.